[Skip to Content]

 California Department of Education.
 2008.
 Oral health assessment [packet].
 Sacramento, CA: California Department of Education.

-This packet contains information and sample notification and assessment waiver forms used in the oral-health-assessment program for children entering public school in California.
-The packet provides the legislative history, a guide for funding and district reporting, and sample letters and forms.
+This website contains information and sample notification and assessment waiver forms used in the oral-health-assessment program for children entering public school in California.
+The website provides the legislative history, a guide for funding and district reporting, and sample letters and forms.
 Materials are provided in English, Arabic, Eastern and Western Armenian, traditional and simplified Chinese, German, Hmong, Japanese, Khmer (Cambodian), Korean, Pilipino (Tagalog), Portuguese (Continental), Punjabi, Russian, Spanish, and Vietnamese.
 Sample notification letter: Arabic, German, Japanese, Korean, Portuguese (Continental), Russian, Spanish only.

 Details